Land-of-Aevitas/Fira/docs/fs_info.md

     - Example: **DEFROOT** "Past Tense" "łem"
   - Parameter: Any changeable part of a command.
     - Example: DEFWORD **"Flame"** FROM **"r_Flame"** **GENDER** **f**
-  - Subcommand: A paramater that acts as another instruction that must be completed in order to somplete the primary instruction of a command.
+  - Subcommand: A parameter that acts as another instruction that must be completed in order to complete the primary instruction of a command.
     - Example: DEFWORD "Flame" FROM "r_Flame" **GENDER** **f**